JV-conseil-Internet-Consulting/www/docs/migration.md

 ```

 ### Restoring the about page

-Hydejack now has a dedicated layout for about pages.
+DeepDive now has a dedicated layout for about pages.
 To use it, open `about.md` and change the `layout` in the front matter to `about`
 and delete `{% raw %}{% include about-short.html author=site.author %}{% endraw %}`.